Level Up Your Life - With Worksheet

 10. Change

 Long-lasting change only happens through humble daily repetition.
-So…do the “boring stuff” daily until it sticks to change.. basically…anything.
+So, do the “boring stuff” daily until it sticks.
 There’s nothing new here.
-These things don’t demand you become someone else, or climb Mount Everest, just that you pay attention to what your brain already knows how to do.
-Just slow it down and drop the shortcuts.
-No shiny solutions, simple, effective transformations.
+These things don’t demand you become someone else or climb Mount Everest.
+Just pay attention to what your brain already knows how to do.
+Slow it down and drop the shortcuts.
+No shiny solutions, just simple, effective transformations.
+Radical!

 Do The Level Up Your Life Worksheet

-Each page guides you step by step, giving you space to reflect, track progress, and celebrate your small wins that lead to loooong-lasting change.
+Each page guides you step by step, giving you space to reflect, track progress, and celebrate your small wins that lead to long-lasting change.

 Comments